v47-io/architect-rs/README.md

     architect [FLAGS] [OPTIONS] <REPOSITORY> [TARGET]

 FLAGS:
-        --dirty
+    -D, --dirty
             Uses the template repository in it's current (dirty) state.

             This only has an effect if a local path is specified as the repository.
 In that case Architect won't perform a clean clone but will just copy the directory, regardless of the local state.

-            This is most useful to test a template locally, for remote repositories this option doesn't make sense.
+            This is most useful to test a template locally, with remote repositories this option doesn't have any effect
     -h, --help
             Prints help information

-        --ignore-checks
+    -C, --ignore-checks
             Ignores some failed checks that would prevent generation otherwise.

             These errors will be ignored:
-              - Condition evaluation errors (for conditional files) -V, --version
+              - Condition evaluation errors (for conditional files) -H, --no-history
+            Don't copy over Git history from template to target.

+            Instead the target directory will be initialized as a new Git repository -I, --no-init
+            Don't initialize the target directory as a Git repository.

+            This requires the --no-history flag to be specified as well -V, --version
             Prints version information